Meroneafuwork/Main-repository/README.md

 We have installed the following Beats on these machines:
 - Filebeat and Metrixbeat
 These Beats allow us to collect the following information from each machine:

-- -Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing
+- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing
 - Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
 Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server.
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: